Have you ever noticed a tree or an entire forest smothered in vines and wondered what is going on?

 English ivy is one of the species this project will be working to control.
 English ivy easily escapes yards and infests natural areas.

 What you are seeing is the ever-growing problem of non-native invasive plants.
 Due to their aggressive growth and lack of natural controls, these plants are a serious threat to the health and resilience of our native forests.
 They also imperil the important environmental and public health benefits forests provide.
 This is especially true for riparian forests that grow alongside waterways and play an essential role in protecting water quality and stream health.
+Learn more about invasive plants here.

 In recent years, many organizations, local governments, and community members in the Charlottesville area have begun to take action to control invasive plants, largely through volunteer workdays.
 It has quickly become clear, though, that current efforts are greatly outscaled by the enormity of the problem and the lack of clear priorities and a coordinated approach.